awsdocs/amazon-vpc-network-administrator-guide/doc_source/check-point-NoBGP.md

 1. In the **VPN Domain** section, choose **Manually defined**, and browse to and select the empty simple group that you created in step 2\.
 Choose **OK**\.
 **Note**
-You can keep any existing VPN domain that you've configured; however, ensure that the hosts and networks that are used or served by the new VPN connection are not declared in that VPN domain, especially if the VPN domain is automatically derived\.
+You can keep any existing VPN domain that you've configured\.
+However, ensure that the hosts and networks that are used or served by the new VPN connection are not declared in that VPN domain, especially if the VPN domain is automatically derived\.

 1. Repeat these steps to create a second network object, using the information under the `IPSec Tunnel #2` section of the configuration file\.